wazuh/wazuh-documentation/source/gdpr/gdpr-III.rst

 Use cases
 ^^^^^^^^^

-We have the ability to control access to data through Syscheck and control that there are no accesses to such data using time intervals with the Kibana application.
+We have the ability to control access to data through Syscheck and control that there are no accesses to such data using time intervals with Wazuh dashboard.

 .. thumbnail:: ../images/gdpr/time_alert.png
     :title: Filtering alerts by Syscheck alert